jbiatek/BSGRulebook/dynamic.md

 #### Moves versus Movement actions

 There is a subtle difference between a "move" and a "Movement:" action.
-A "move" is the act of moving a character token, whether that is within a ship, across ships (discarding 1 Skill card), piloting a viper to a new space area, or landing a viper (discarding 1 Skill card).
+A "move" is the act of moving a character token, whether that is within a ship, across ships (discarding 1 Skill card), or piloting a viper to a new space area.
 When a card allows a player to move, or says that a player cannot move, these are what it is referring to.
 In contrast, a Movement action is an action that players may take *only during the Movement step of their turn* instead of moving.
 If an effect grants a "move", like Executive Order, this does not allow the player to use a Movement action instead.
 Similarly, although the Brig forbids *moving*, players may still use Movement actions during their Movement step while in the Brig.

 </div>